witnet/documentation/docs/try/run-a-node.md

 Depending on your setup, this will normally imply changing the settings on your router or firewall so as to **forward all incoming connections to port `21337` from your external IP** into the IP of the device or interface where the node is running.
-In some cases, you may also have to run the Docker image with `docker run --network=host` so as to allow `witnet-rust` to bind to the IP of the host.

 To check if the port is correctly opened, you can telnet your external IP with `telnet "IP" 21337` from the Internet.
 You should see an incoming